bruvio/traffic_API/README.md

 The `apply` command will create resources.

-A deployment can also be triggered using the Gitlab CI.
+A deployment can also be triggered using the Gitlab CI, a `.gitlab-ci.yml` is provided in the repo.
 Here the user can tag releases and branches.

 if everything is successfull you can access the API at `api.<workspace>.<yourdns>.net`